 - Foodie Market

 - King’s food (Ingredients of India)

 - M / S Mini-Max Fruit Shop (Asian Ingredients)

 - El Machetazo

-- Mercado Urbano (once a month in Ciudad del Saber)
+- Mercado Urbano (once a month in City of Knowledge)

-Have you already visited Panama or planning to come?
-Do you know any other place with vegan options?
+Have you already visited Panama or are you planning to come?
+Do you know any other place with vegan options in Panama?

 Leave your comments down below! 🙂